devicehive/esp8266-firmware/DeviceHiveESP8266.md

 ## uart/write
 Send data via UART.

 *Parameters*:
-"mode" - UART speed which can be in range 300..230400.
-After speed may contains space and UART framing *Parameters*:   number of bits(5-8), parity mode(none - "N", odd - "O" or even - "E"), stop bits(one - "1", two - "2").
+* "mode" - UART speed which can be in range 300..230400.
+After speed may contains space and UART framing parameters: number of bits(5-8), parity mode(none - "N", odd - "O" or even - "E"), stop bits(one - "1", two - "2").
 Framing can be omitted, 8N1 will be used in this case.
 If this parameter specified UART will be reinit with specified mode.
 If this parameter is omitted, port will use current settings("115200 8N1" by default) and will not reinit port.
-"data" - data string encoded with base64.
+* "data" - data string encoded with base64.
 Original data size have to be equal or less than 264 bytes.
 *Example*:
 ```json
 {
 	"mode":"115200",
 	"data":"SGVsbG8sIHdvcmxkIQ=="
 }
 ```
-Return ‘OK’ in status.
-Or ‘Error’ and description in result on error.
+Return "OK" in status.
+Or "Error" and description in result on error.

 ## uart/int
 Subscribe on notification which contains data that was read from UART.
 Firmware starts wait for data from and each time when byte is received byte puts into buffer (264 bytes len), then firmware starts wait for the next byte with some timeout.
 When timeout reached or buffer is full firmware sends notification.

 *Parameters*:
-"mode" - the same "mode" parameter as in "uart/write" command, see description there.
+* "mode" - the same "mode" parameter as in "uart/write" command, see description there.
 It also can be omitted to keep current parameters.
 Additionally this parameter can be "disable" or "0" for disabling notifications.
-"timeout" - timeout for notifications in milliseconds.
+* "timeout" - timeout for notifications in milliseconds.
 If internal buffer received something, notification will be sent with this timeout after last byte.
 Default is 250 ms. Maximum 5000 ms.

 *Example*:
 ```json
 {
 	"mode":"38400 8E2"
 }
 ```

-Return ‘OK’ in status.
-Or ‘Error’ and description in result on error.
+Return "OK" in status.
+Or "Error" and description in result on error.
 Notifications with name 'uart/int' will have following format:
 ```json
 {
 	"data":"SGVsbG8sIHdvcmxkIQ=="
 }
 ```
 Where "data" key name is always used and value is string with base64 encoded data(264 or less bytes).

 ## uart/terminal
 Resume terminal on UART interface.
-If UART’s pins were used by another feature(i.e. for GPIO or custom UART protocol) this command resume UART terminal back and disables UART notifications.
+If UART"s pins were used by another feature(i.e. for GPIO or custom UART protocol) this command resume UART terminal back and disables UART notifications.
 Port will be reinit with 115200 8N1.

 *Parameters*:
 No parameters.

-Return ‘OK’ in status.
-Or ‘Error’ and description in result on error.
+Return "OK" in status.
+Or "Error" and description in result on error.

 # I2C
 There is software implementation of I2C protocol.
 Any GPIO pin can be SDA or SCL.